amirabbasja/Arbitrage-Screener/README.md

   * Use nodemon with following command to run the server,in development mode: `npm run dev`
   * Use nodemon with following command to run the server in headless mode, in development mode: `npm run dev-h`
   * Use `node server.js` to run the application
+  * Use `node server.js headless` to run the application in headless mode (No UI updates supported)
-  * Use `node server.js --headless` to run the application in headless mode (No UI updates supported)
+  * Use `node server.js headless run-fetcher` to run the application in headless mode and start the quote fetcher (No UI updates supported)

 * All RPCs have a rate-limit.
 To abide by the rate-limit rules of teh RPCs, we have implemented a bottleneck that servers as a middleware which all the outgoing requests are gone through it.
 Each RPC will have its own *Bottleneck* instance which can be configured in **/src/utils/requestLimiter.js**.